fengwang/ceras/ReadMe.md

 A `model` is a way to organize layers.
 Here is an example to build a sequential model.

-First, we include the header and use the namespace of this library:
+First, we include the header and use the namespace of `ceras`:

 ```cpp
 #include "./include/ceras.hpp"
 using namespace ceras;
 ```

-Then we compose layers using a functional interface to build up a computation graph:
+Then we compose layers using a functional interface.
+This builds up a computation graph:

 ```cpp
 auto input = Input(); // shape( 28, 28 )